 Squeak Smalltalk comes with many built-in objects and one of the most simple and straight forward is Flasher.
 It’s based on EllipseMorph and it flashes every 500 milliseconds.
 The default flashing color is red, but it can be changed.
 This… Continue Reading

 As you know, I am a fan of Smalltalk programming language.
 It is one the of first high-level languages ever designed.
 Also, it’s the first object-oriented programming language.
 Squeak To get started with Smalltalk, I recommend having a look at… Continue Reading

 Here are points from my strategy about how to improve the programming expertise and satisfaction level.
 Understand basics and history [Software, people, ideas] Try different languages [Smalltalk, C, C++, Ruby, Python] Try to create different programs [Games, Editors, Graphics]… Continue Reading

 It has been more than 15 years since I started working as a professional software developer.
-It has been an extremely rewarding experience for me over the time as there are always interesting projects to work with many great people.… Continue Reading
+Its been an extremely rewarding experience for me over the time as there are always interesting projects to work with many great people.
+There… Continue Reading

 This is Linda Liukas who passionately talk about computer programming.
 In this TED Talk, she explains the background of how she started programming by developing a fan website for Al Gore back in 2001.
 Here are some of her accomplishments.… Continue Reading

 Ruby is very popular language but it does not come preinstalled on Ubuntu as of Ubuntu 15.10.
 But anyhow it is easy to get started with it.
 It can be installed using the following command using the apt package manager:… Continue Reading

 I would like to start this post with the Alan Kay’s TED talk titled “A powerful idea about teaching ideas”.
 This talk covers a lot of topics like ideas about teaching and learning and how computers can make things better… Continue Reading